oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Standalone Connection Creation with OAuth2 Access Tokens
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-For OAuth 2.0 Token Based Authentication, the ``access_token`` connection parameter must be specified.
+For OAuth 2.0 Token-Based Authentication, the ``access_token`` connection parameter must be specified.
 This parameter should be a string (or a callable that returns a string) specifying an Azure AD OAuth2 token.

-Standalone connections can be created in the python-oracledb Thick and Thin modes using OAuth 2.0 token based authentication.
+Standalone connections can be created in the python-oracledb Thick and Thin modes using OAuth 2.0 token-based authentication.
 In the examples below, the ``access_token`` parameter is set to a callable.

 **In python-oracledb Thin mode**